sami-haq99/bashthebuilder.github.io/_pages/group.md

 1. **Mahsa Abazari Kia**: Mahsa is currently funded by [BT](https://www.bt.com/) (formerly British Telecom) and is exploring novel methods in multi-document text summarisation.

-2. **Mozhgan Talebpour**: Mozhgan is currently an RA on a KTP project with a company.
+2. **Mozhgan Talebpour**: Mozhgan is currently an RA on a KTP project with a company and a PhD student.
 Mozhgan is exploring computational methods to model heterogeneous datasets.

 3. **António Guilherme Correia**: [António](https://www.inesctec.pt/pt/pessoas/antonio-guilherme-correia) is currently based in [UTAD](https://www.utad.pt/en/), Portugal.
 He is exploring new methods to model scientific literature and how science has changed over time.
 He has published extensively in his research area with a paper getting nominated for the best paper award.